cover-me/repository/qcodes/readme.md

 Change "lineterminator" to line_terminator in qc_measure.py if old pandas versions are installed.
 This parameter name changed.

+# To do:

+Make parameter readings parallel using threads.

 # Snapshots:

 Scan code (1d scan is a special kind of 2d scan, complicated measurements are availble by complicated "Parameters"):